Carbohydrates: How Much Should You Eat and Why

-Let’s find out the role of carbohydrates in the body and why they are required in larger amounts by the body.
+Let’s find out the role of carbohydrates in the body and why your body needs them in larger amounts.

 If you think that all carbs do is make you put on weight, think again.
 Let’s take a look at the primary functions and benefits of carbohydrates.

 Provides energy: One gram of carbohydrates provides 4kcal of energy.
 Carbohydrates supply immediate energy to the body — this makes them the preferred source of fuel before a high-intensity activity such as running, weight lifting, or swimming.
 However, this energy-giving function is not limited to exercise.
-Energy is needed for internal body functions such as digestion, as well as basic physical activities like walking.
-Carbs are needed by the body to produce energy for these as well.
+Energy is needed for internal body functions such as digestion, and basic physical activities like walking.
+Carbs are vital for producing energy for these processes as well.